Rye Language

 • No nil, null, none

-• Failure can be handled, code error can only be fixed
+• Failures can be handeled, code errors can only be fixed

-Rye distinguishes between a failure of a function to produce a result, which can be handled, or a code Error, which means an unknown state, so the program should stop and Error should be fixed in code.
+Rye distinguishes between a failure of a function to produce a result, which can be handled nicely, without breaking a flow.
+Or a code Error, which means an unknown state, so the program should generally stop and Error should be fixed in code.
 An unhandled failure is also a code Error.

 • Explicit value validation